Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Deformations of coisotropic submanifolds in Jacobi manifolds

 \begin{remark} Let $s_0,s_1$ be Hamiltonian equivalent coisotropic sections, and let $s_t$ be the family of sections interpolating them as in Definition \ref{def:hequi}.(1).
 Then $s_t$ is obviously a coisotropic section for all $t$.
 Moreover, $s_0$ and

 are infinitesimally Hamiltonian equivalent coisotropic sections. \end{remark}

-\begin{proposition} Two coisotropic sections $s_0,s_1 \in \Gamma (NS)$ are Hamiltonian equivalent iff they are interpolated by a smooth family of sections $s_t \in \Gamma (NS)$ and there exists a smooth family of sections $\lambda_t$ of the Jacobi bundle $L$ such that $s_t$ is a solution of the following evolutionary equation:
+\begin{proposition} Let $s_0,s_1 \in \Gamma (NS)$ be Hamiltonian equivalent co\-iso\-tro\-pic sections.
+Then $s_0,s_1$ are interpolated by a smooth family of sections $s_t \in \Gamma (NS)$ and there exists a smooth family of sections $\lambda_t$ of the Jacobi bundle $L$ such that $s_t$ is a solution of the following evolutionary equation: